 In humans, cell death or turnover is constantly occurring throughout the body; it is a natural part of life.
 However, just as different parts of the body peak at different stages of development, different types of cells die off or renew at different rates.
 For example, research now suggests that:

-- Epidermal skin cells are replaced about every 2 weeks.
+- Epidermal skin cells are replaced about every two weeks

-- Red blood cells renew about every 4 months.
+- Red blood cells renew about every four months

-- Most bone cells are about 10 years old.
+- Most bone cells are about ten years old

-- Most of the nervous system cells do not renew (with the exception of the hippocampus); they are as old as you are, according to Dr. Williams.
+- Most of the nervous system cells do not renew (with the exception of the hippocampus); they are as old as you are

-- Interestingly, Dr. Ullis notes that only sperm cells (representing life) and cancer cells (representing death) do not die off naturally.
+- Dr. Ullis notes that only sperm cells (representing life) and cancer cells (representing death) do not die off naturally

-Given the many cells in the body that are in a constant state of renewal, one might think that people should stay “young” forever—or at least the body parts that are rapidly regenerating.
-But obviously that’s not the case.
+Given the many cells in the body in a constant state of renewal, one might think that people should stay “young” forever—or at least the body parts that are rapidly regenerating.
+Obviously that’s not the case.
 In Your 6-Week Anti-Aging Plan, Dr. Sears notes that “newly minted cells from an 80-year old are readily recognizable as cells from an aging body.
 These brand-new cells look and act older than cells from a younger person.”

 Most people go through a “decade of vulnerability” roughly between the ages of 40 and 50.
 Dr. Ullis notes that, by the age of 50, the cascade of age-related demise typically includes the following: